StanJulia/Stan.jl/docs/src/INTRO.md

 # Compile and run Stan program, collect draws.
 rc = stan_sample(...)

+if rc == 0
   # Cmdstan summary of result
   sdf = read_summary(sm)

-# Dsplay the summary
+  # Display the summary as a DataFrame
   sdf |> display

   # Show the draws
-samples = read_samples(sm)
+  samples = read_samples(sm, output_format=:array)

+end
 ```
-This workflow creates an array of draws, the default value for the `output_format` argument in Stanmodel().
-Other options are `:dataframes` and `:mcmcchains`.
+This workflow creates an array of draws, the default value for the `output_format` argument in read_samples().

 If at this point a vector of DataFrames (a DataFrame for each chain) is preferred:
 ```
-df = StanSample.convert_a3d(samples, cnames, Val(:dataframes))
+df = read_samples(sm; output_format=:dataframes)
 ```
-Or, if you know upfront a vector of DataFrames is what you want, you can specify that when creating the Stanmodel:
+Other options are `:dataframe, :dataframes`, `:mcmcchains` and `:particles`.
+See
 ```
-stanmodel = StanModel(..., output_format=:dataframes,...)
+?read_samples
 ```
+for more details.

-Version 5 of CmdStan.jl used `:mcmcchains` by default but the dependencies of MCMCChains.jl, including access to plotting features, can lead to long compile times.
+Version 5 of Stan.jl used `:mcmcchains` by default but the dependencies of MCMCChains.jl, including access to plotting features, lead to long compile times.
+In version 6 the default is :array again.
+In order to use the other options glue code is needed which is handled by Requires.jl.

 ## References